-The fresh green hulls are used to produce the herbal medicine and are concentrated in the chemical mentioned above; juglone.
-Since juglone inhibits certain insects, bacteria and fungi in plants and in the black walnut tree itself, researchers have searched for a correlation with its use internally in humans.
+The fresh green hulls are used to produce the herbal products and are concentrated in the chemical mentioned above; juglone.
 Many cultures have used Black Walnut hulls to support a healthy intestinal environment and eaten the nuts for their rich Omega 3 essential fatty acid content, vitamin C and flavor.
 The astringency from the tannins in the hulls and leaves have led herbalists over the years to include Black Walnut in topical applications for the skin.

 Uses of Black Walnut